 Peter Griffin on Family Guy.
 He constantly undermines his wife (who herself isn't to fine and dandy of a character either), scolds Chris when he finds out he has a larger penis than him, constantly bullies and mistreats his own daughter, and has apparently put all of his kids in a coma while hiding it from his wife and not taking them to a hospital.

-Possibly Quagmire too.
+Possibly Glenn Quagmire too.
 Actually, there isn't a single member of the main cast who hasn't been Flanderized into being a Jerkass.

-The Captain of the Jupiter42 in Tripping The Rift is ugly, crude, disgusting, sarcastic, depraved, and his crew never misses a moment to lampshade it.
+The Captain of the Jupiter42 in Tripping the Rift is ugly, crude, disgusting, sarcastic, depraved, and his crew never misses a moment to lampshade it.
 Not lampshaded yet is that his name, Chode, sounds much like the stretch of flesh between the testicles and asshole, which is where his mentality seems to reside.

 And the rest of the crew aren't exactly sympathetic either.
 Apart from Six who, ironically as she's an android, is the only one who seems to actually have a heart.

-In The Venture Brothers, Rusty Venture fits the trope perfectly.
+In The Venture Bros., Rusty Venture fits the trope perfectly.
 Greedy and selfish, the Brilliant, but Lazy super scientist regularly neglects his sons as well as takes them around the world on dangerous adventures.
 The bigger reason why he is so neglectful is because he knows that when they die (they have died a LOT) he can just clone new ones.
 He becomes much more protective once he loses his backup clones.